ChristinaWright05/Fall-2024-Group-2/README.md

 #### Deep Dive: Service alerts for delays are most disruptive from a volume perspective, while suspensions & shuttles are most severe
 From a general perspective, we can see that for subway alerts, delays are by far the most popular.

 ![Alert Frequency](DataVisualizations/AlertFrequency2.png)

 Looking at the average severity by these different alert types, suspensions and replacing the T with shuttle busses fall as the most servere type of service disruption.

 ![Severity by Service Alert](DataVisualizations/AvgSeverityCodes.png)

 Diving deeper into the softness in ridership on the Green line, potentially due to increased service alerts - we see in the plot below that the Green line shows much higher share of suspensions and shuttle bus service than the overall MBTA (graph above).
 This explains why the Green line alerts were showing as the most severe.

 ![Green Line Service Alerts Over Time](DataVisualizations/GreenLineServiceAlertsMonthly.png)

+#### Deep Dive: Optimal time periods for unavoidable service disruptions
+We understand that sometimes service disruptions are unavoidable - like for regular maintenance or track updates.
+However, the frequency in which these service alerts have occurred over the past few years, especially during peak ridership times, is likely driving some of the harsh sentiment.
+Shown below is the frequency of alerts by time of day.
+Unsurprisingly, peaks in these alerts are coming during prime commuting hours, causing the most noticaeable disruption to commuters.

 Additional data exploration can be done in our self-service dashboards, published to Tableau public:
 1. Severity of Alerts by Subway Line: https://public.tableau.com/app/profile/ryan.kantor/viz/AnalysisbySubwayLine/Dashboard1